Meet us at E-commerce Warsaw Expo, 25th of October 2024

 This strategy can help showcase your best-selling or most popular products and attract customers’ attention and curiosity.

-For example, if a shopper searches for “skincare products” on your site, you can use custom product recommendations to show them the latest trends or bestselling products such as serums, masks, or toners.
+For example, if a shopper searches for “skincare products” on your site, you can use custom product recommendations to show them the latest trends or best-selling products such as serums, masks, or toners.

 Site search is an excellent place for trying out different cross-selling opportunities in addition to other website-wide strategies like product bundling, “people also buy” and other strategies.